You might also like

-Redshift is an example of the the Doppler Effect.
+Redshift is an example of the Doppler Effect.
 As an object moves away from us, the sound or light waves emitted by the object are stretched out, which makes them have a lower pitch and moves them towards the red end of the electromagnetic spectrum, where light has a longer wavelength.

 In the case of light waves, this is called redshift.
 As an object moves towards us, sound and light waves are bunched up, so the pitch of the sound is higher, and light waves are moved towards the blue end of the electromagnetic spectrum, where light has a shorter wavelength.
 In the case of light waves, this is called blueshift.

 The video below demonstrates the concepts of the Doppler Effect and redshift.

 The most accurate way to measure redshift is by using spectroscopy.
 When a beam of white light strikes a triangular prism it is separated into its various components (ROYGBIV).
 This is known as a spectrum (plural: spectra).
-By looking at the spectra of stars or galaxies, astronomers can compare the spectra they see for different elements with the spectra they would expect.
+Astronomers can look at the spectra created by different elements and compare these with the spectra of stars.
 If the absorption or emmission lines they see in the star's spectra are shifted, they know the object is moving either towards us or away from us.

 For far away objects such as quasars, some of which are too faint to be observed by spectrocopy, astronomers measure photometric redshifts.
 In this case they observe the peak brightness of the object through various filters.
 An object that is redshifted will have its peak brightness appear through filters towards the red end of the spectrum.